 "Michigan offers an ideal environment for law students pursuing a doctoral degree.
 The most critical issue in a doctoral program is the commitment of the faculty.
-At Michigan, the faculty is extremely dedicated to supporting young scholars in the S.J.D. program.
-Firstly, students enjoy rigorous intellectual supervision from faculty members who are the leading researchers in their respective fields.
-Secondly, S.J.D.s at Michigan are regularly involved in activities such as faculty workshops and conferences.
-And finally, the boutique size of the program at Michigan promises each student ample individual attention and at the same time a valuable peer group of students. "
+At Michigan, the faculty is extremely dedicated to supporting young scholars in the S.J.D. program."

 —Doron Teichman, LLM '02, SJD '05 Assistant Professor, Hebrew University Faculty of Law, Jerusalem, Israel